 Past in-person Day of Photo events have included portrait and high-speed photography demos, a student panel, facilities tours, equipment showcases and portfolio reviews.
 Photos by Photojournalism student Ben Braun.

-Each year, current RIT photography students talk about their experiences in their respective programs and answer questions during a panel discussion.
+RIT photography students talk about their experiences during a past Day of Photo panel discussion.
 Photo by Ryan Flanagan '18 (photographic sciences).

-In conjunction with Day of Photo, the School of Photographic Arts and Sciences is running its annual RIT Photo Prize Instagram competition to discover, support and promote the next generation of image makers.
-All high school and community college students are eligible to enter the juried contest.
+In conjunction with Day of Photo, the School of Photographic Arts and Sciences runs an annual RIT Photo Prize Instagram competition to discover, support and promote the next generation of image makers.
+High school and community college students are eligible to enter the juried contest.

 How to Enter/Eligibility

-It’s simple: Tag your 10 best Instagram posts with #RITphotoprize2019.
+It’s simple: Tag your 10 best Instagram posts with #RITphotoprize2020.
 That’s it!
-Jurors will follow the tagged submissions until Oct.
-30. Winners will be announced Nov.
-8, during the Day of Photo event.
+Jurors will follow the tagged submissions and winners are announced during the Day of Photo event.
 Attendance is not required to be a winner.

-Participants must currently be enrolled in seventh through 12th grades or community college.
+Participants must currently be enrolled in seventh through 12th grades or community college, and be in a photography class.
 Final awarding of prizes will require proof of student status.